-Soil physical structure determines the rates at which water, nutrients and air moves through the soil profile and is the support structure for soil fauna, flora and microbial life.
-Thus knowledge of the nature and the components that make up the physical structure of soils is important in understanding the processes and functioning of different soil types.
+The physical structure of soil determines the rates at which water, nutrients and air moves through the soil profile and is the support structure for soil fauna, flora and microbial life.
+Knowledge of the nature and the components that make up the physical structure of soils is important in understanding the processes and functioning of different soil types.

 The facility has a Beckman Coulter LS 13320 laser diffraction particle size analyser which operates over a particle size range of 0.0399 to 2000 µm.
 Dry sieving is used to integrate particles > 2000 µm.
 The removal of soil organic matter is required prior to analysis, which is undertaken in house.